-Nominees should be able to demonstrate:
+In their supporting statement, nominees should be able to demonstrate:

-- successful innovation in curriculum design, content or delivery
+- successful innovation in curriculum design, content or delivery;

-- participation in new approaches to teaching within or outside the department, which may or may not include the enhancement of the learning experience through the appropriate use of electronic tools and techniques
+- participation in new approaches to teaching within or outside the department, which may or may not include the enhancement of the learning experience through the appropriate use of electronic tools and techniques.